-Students cannot apply for assistance directly from the U.S. Department of Education but should complete the application by selecting the "Apply for Fall Cares Act Funds" button for consideration.
-The deadline to submit all applications was November 20th, 2020 at 4:30 PM.
+Students cannot apply for assistance directly from the U.S. Department of Education but should complete the application by selecting the "Apply for CARES/CRRSAA Funds" button for consideration.
+The deadline to submit all applications March 12th, 2021 at 4:30 PM.
 If you have applied, please keep an eye on your ESU email for correspondence related to your application.

-The CARES Act provides institutions with significant discretion on how to award this emergency assistance to students.
+The CARES/CRRSAA provides institutions with significant discretion on how to award this emergency assistance to students.
 This means that each institution may develop its own system and process for determining how to allocate these funds to students who demonstrate significant need.
-The only statutory requirement is that the funds be used to cover expenses related to the disruption of campus operations due to coronavirus (including eligible expenses under a student’s cost of attendance, such as food, housing, course materials, technology, health care, and child care).
+Statutory law requires that the funds be used to cover emergency expenses related to the cost of attendance due to the COVID-19 pandemic (including tuition, fees, housing, food, technology, supplies, etc).

 - Do I have to repay the emergency financial aid grant I received from ESU through the

-CARES Act?No. The funds provided by the CARES Act are grants, so they do not need to be repaid.
+CARES/CRRSAA Act?No. The funds provided by the CARES/CRRSAA are grants, so they do not need to be repaid.

 - I am a student who received an emergency financial aid grant from ESU through the

-CARES Act.
-Is this grant includible in my gross income?No. According to the Internal Revenue Service, “Emergency financial aid grants under the CARES Act for unexpected expenses, unmet financial need, or expenses related to the disruption of campus operations on account of the COVID-19 pandemic, such as unexpected expenses for food, housing, course materials, technology, health care, or childcare, are qualified disaster relief payments under section 139.”
+CARES/CRRSAA.
+Is this grant includible in my gross income?No. According to the Internal Revenue Service, “Emergency financial aid grants under the CARES/CRRSAA for unexpected expenses, unmet financial need, or expenses related to the disruption of campus operations on account of the COVID-19 pandemic, such as unexpected expenses for food, housing, course materials, technology, health care, or childcare, are qualified disaster relief payments under section 139.”

-- What can emergency financial aid grants provided by the CARES Act be used for?Emergency financial aid grants to students can be used for expenses related to the disruption of campus operations due to coronavirus (including eligible expenses under a student's cost of attendance, such as food, housing, course materials, technology, health care, and child care).
+- What can emergency financial aid grants provided by the CARES/CRRSAA be used for?Emergency financial aid grants to students can be used for expenses related to the disruption of campus operations due to coronavirus (including eligible expenses under a student's cost of attendance, such as food, housing, course materials, technology, health care, and child care).

 - How did ESU determine which students receive Emergency Financial Aid Grants and how